sdr-enthusiasts/gitbook-adsb-guide/useful-extras/managing-a-remote-station.md

       - '/var/lib/zerotier-one:/var/lib/zerotier-one'
 ```

-Once the file has been updated, issue the command `docker-compose up -d` in the application directory to apply the changes and bring up the `zerotier` container.
+Once the file has been updated, issue the command `docker compose up -d` in the application directory to apply the changes and bring up the `zerotier` container.

 ## Joining your Network